 DISH Network Cell Tower Lease Rates

-As a whole, DISH Network’s cell tower lease rates are averaging $1,500 per month, which infers pricing of $18,000 per year.
-DISH has been able to push tower companies for lower cell tower lease rates given that its Open RAN-based 5G network requires equipment with a lower “weight load” than traditional deployments on cell towers.
+DISH Network’s cell tower leases are averaging $1,500 per month, which infers pricing of $18,000 per year.
+DISH has been able to negotiate with tower companies for lower cell tower lease rates given that its Open RAN-based 5G network requires equipment with a lower “weight load” than traditional deployments on cell towers.

 To this end, DISH’s Chairman, Charlie Ergen, has previously stated that the company has a simpler antenna and radio design, which means that the total weight on the cell tower will be less, the cabling will be less, and the amount of real estate DISH needs at the cell tower site will be less.